pingcap/blog/doubling-system-read-throughput-with-only-26-lines-of-code.md

 ### Strategies for varied-heat data

-You might ask me a question: if I run a large query on a table, will it affect the ongoing [online transaction processing](https://en.wikipedia.org/wiki/Online_transaction_processing) (OLTP) transaction？Although we have an I/O priority queue built in TiKV, which prioritizes important OLTP requests, it still consumes the resources of the machine with the leader state.
+You might ask me a question: if I run a large query on a table, will it affect the ongoing [online transaction processing](https://en.wikipedia.org/wiki/Online_transaction_processing) (OLTP) transaction?
+Although we have an I/O priority queue built in TiKV, which prioritizes important OLTP requests, it still consumes the resources of the machine with the leader state.

 A corner case is a small hot table with many more read operations than write operations.
 Although hot data is cached in memory, when the data is extremely hot, a CPU or network I/O bottleneck occurs.